KevinTheMix/CheatSheets/Rails.md

 		def destroy				# Delete one specific object

 		# Defines a private section, whose methods can only be access from within the controller AND they cannot be used as routes actions
-		private					# Here be private utility methods that alleviate the main action methods end
+		private					# Here be private utility methods that alleviate the main action methods.
+Increase indent by 1 by convention to improve visual recognition. end